jwuphysics/intro_jax_sciml/README.md

+# Introductory JAX tutorials using simple, practical problems common in astrophysics

 - This repository contains tutorials introducing JAX using relatively simple, practical inference problems.
 - This was originally developed for an invited tutorial at the 2025 Simulation-Based Inference for Galaxy Evolution conference in Bristol, UK.
 - The first tutorial presented in Bristol involved inferring the parameters of a 2D Gaussian from noisy 2D images.